 To be eligible for Federal Emergency Aid students must:

-How to Apply for Cares Emergency Relief Funds
+How to Apply for Federal Emergency Relief Funds

-The Federal Emergency Assistance Application will be available starting Thursday, April 8.
+The Federal Emergency Assistance Application is now closed.

 Follow these steps: